geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. _choose_ami-label:

 In the EC2 console, click on "AMIs" (Amazon Machine Images) under "IMAGES" on the left navigation bar.
-Then select "Public images" and search for ``ami-06f4d4afd350f6e4c`` or ``GEOSChem_with_GCHP_12.1.1_tutorial_20181216`` – that's the system with both the classic and the `High-Performance <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_HP>`_ versions of GEOS-Chem installed.
+Then select "Public images" and search for ``ami-0ee8892ae47c31be1`` or ``GEOSChem12.2.0_tutorial_20190221`` – that's the system with both the classic version of GEOS-Chem installed.
 Select it and click on "Launch".

 .. figure:: img/search_ami.png